phil85/benchmark-instances-for-qkp/README.md

 * Large-QKP: new instances generated with similar procedure as the standard qkp instances
 * Dispersion-QKP: instances adapted from dispersion problem instances
 * TeamFormation-QKP-1: instances adapted from team formation problem instances with low density
-* TeamFormation-QKP-2: instances adapted from team formation problem instances with high density
+* TeamFormation-QKP-2: instances adapted from team formation problem instances with moderate density

 # Description of format